 QA/QC for distribution detailed inspections changed in response to ACI SDGE-23-13, which resulted in a significant scope and target change.
 In 2025, QA/QC will be performed on 50% of findings identified during inspection within 1 month of the inspection.
-See ACI SDGE-23-13 (Section 5.13) for details on the enhancement of QA/QC for distribution detailed inspections (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.6.2 for details on QA/QC of Distribution Detailed Inspections).
+See ACI SDGE-23-13 (Section 5.12) for details on the enhancement of QA/QC for distribution detailed inspections.